 Exegesis of the epistle with special consideration of the use of the Old Testament in the letter.
 Prerequisite: all prescribed course work in Greek.
+Open to fourth-year students only.
 Students enrolling in this course may not take 335 or 439.
-Elective, fourth-year men only.
+Elective.
 2 hours.
+Offered 1973-74.